evedes/.dotfiles/README.md

 ## DOTFILES

-The purpose of this repo is to gather in one place all my config files, install notes and concernings about configuring my machines.
+The purpose of this repo is to gather in one place all my config files, install notes and concernings about my machines config.

 I've merged three repos into this one so expect some turbulence and under construction shenanigans for the next weeks.